Techimium/repeaterly/readme.txt

 2. Install & activate **Repeaterly Pro plugin** alongside the free version.

-3. Unlock **Repeater Loop Builder** and advanced dynamic content features.
+3. Unlock **Repeater & Relationship Loop Builder** and other advanced features.

-## 🌟 Ready to Supercharge Elementor with ACF Repeater Fields?
+## 🌟 Ready to Supercharge Elementor with ACF Repeater & Relationship Fields?

 Don’t let Elementor’s limitations hold you back.
 With **Repeaterly**, you can build powerful, **dynamic websites** effortlessly!